evgdim/clean-code/presentation/index.md

 ### Bad

-# Functions
-* Avoid output argumnets
+## Avoid output argumnets
-* Try to keep the arguments on the same level of abstraction as the function
+## Try to keep the arguments on the same level of abstraction as the function
-* Avoid boolean parameters - this implies that the function does more than one thing
+## Avoid boolean parameters - this implies that the function does more than one thing
-* Consider wrapping some of the function arguments in a class when appropriate
+## Consider wrapping some of the function arguments in a class when appropriate
 ```diff
 -Circle makeCircle(double x, double y, double radius);
 +Circle makeCircle(Point center, double radius);
 ```

-# Functions
+Always search for the occurance of the same params that are extracted, to be able to replace them with the new class.
+The logic related to this parameters will move to the new class.

 ## Check the input parameters - fail as fast as possible
 ```java
 BigDecimal devide(int divident, int divisor) {